mpacula/COSMOS/docs/source/config.rst

 _______________________________

 Type `cosmos` at the command line, and generate a default configuration file in :file:`~/.cosmos/config.ini`.
-Edit :file:`~/.cosmos/config.ini`, and configure it to your liking.
+Edit :file:`~/.cosmos/config.ini`, and configure it to your liking; the instructions are in the file.

 .. _local: